lorow/SpaceChill/Assets/ArchiTechAnon/ProTV/README.md

 - __`Paused Resync Threshold`__
 This is more so a visual feedback feature where if the video is paused locally but the video owner is still playing, the video will update the current playback timestamp every some number of seconds determined by this option.
 If you don't want the video to resync while paused, set this value to `Infinity` (yes the actual word) to have it never update until the user resumes the video.
 One way to view it is as a live slideshow of what is currently playing.
-This is intended to allow people to see what is visible on the TV without actually having the media actively running.
+This is intended to allow people to see what is visible on the TV without actually having the media actively running, like moderators running an event.

 - __`Sync Video Player Selection`__
 This setting, when combined with `Sync To Owner` will restrict the video player swap mechanism to the owner, and sync the active video player selection to other users.